franciscozorrilla/metaGEM/README.md

 # metaBAGpipes
-### A Snakemake-based workflow to generate high quality MAGs, reconstruct GEMs, and perform community metabolic interaction simulations using HPC cluster
+### A Snakemake-based workflow to generate high quality MAGs, reconstruct GEMs, and perform community metabolic interaction simulations on HPC cluster

 ## Use cases: